chandu534/awake-file/README.txt

 Installation - Client Side
 --------------------------

-The /lib directory contains the Awake FILE library awake-file-3.1.jar.
+The /lib-client directory contains the client side Awake FILE library awake-file-client 3.1.jar and the dependencies.
-The /lib-dependencies directory contains the dependencies.

-Add all the jars of /lib & /lib-dependencies subdirectories to your development CLASSPATH.
+Add all the jars of /lib-client subdirectory to your client project.

 Installation - Server Side
 --------------------------

-The /lib directory contains the Awake FILE library awake-file-3.1.jar.
+The /lib-server directory contains the server side Awake FILE library awake-file-server-3.1.jar and the dependencies.
-The /lib-dependencies directory contains the dependencies.

-Add all the jars of /lib & /lib-dependencies subdirectories to your development CLASSPATH and on your Servlet container.
+Add all the jars of /lib-server subdirectory to your server project and to the WEB-INF/lib of your servlet container.

 Feedback